briggsb9/agw-pbrouting-appserv-auth/README.md

 #### Additional Steps:
 1. **App Gateway Configuration**: Set up the backend HTTP setting in App Gateway to pick the hostname from the backend target.
 This uses the default App Service hostname to avoid domain conflicts.

->[!WARNING]
-> Verify the impact of using the default hostname by consulting [Azure’s host name preservation guide](https://learn.microsoft.com/en-us/azure/architecture/best-practices/host-name-preservation).

 2. **App Registration Callback URL**: Ensure the app registration includes the correct callback URL, including the path (e.g., `https://yourdomain.com/yourpath/.auth/login/aad/callback`).